microsoft/AI-Developer-Plugin-for-Eclipse/Test Scenarios/SAP/Testing with a Template.md

 Highlight all lines or surround with #START #END and press Ctrl + 4 or Generate Template from the menu

-A file will be downloaded to the path you mentioned in the file path
+A file will be downloaded to the path you mentioned in the file path in Preference

 Now you can apply this code to a similar requirement